rikardonm/lobs/README.md

 - Dependency fetching and version resolution is done by Python's package manager (e.g. pip)
 - Every package has only one library or application

+And the motivation is pretty straightforward: I have a problem that I'm tired of solving manually.
+Embedded applications declared in plain CMake do not play well with ESP's IDF, and vice-versa.
+So instead of writing if/else's we write a whole new package to wrap that mess somewhere I can't see!

 A simple C++ application example